Hrishichaudhary/search-platform/README.md

 ## 📝 Project Overview

-* The Search Platform is a robust, modern search engine designed to index and retrieve patents and academic papers using advanced vector search technology.
+* The Search Platform is a robust, modern search engine designed to index and retrieve patents and research papers using advanced vector search technology.

 ### The system features: